Phionanamugga/iReporter-API/README.md

 - Use `nosetests tests/` to run the tests
-- To run the tests with coverage, use `nosetests --with-coverage --cover-package=api && coverage report` -Use `pytest test_userview.py`to test the user views -Use `pytest test_recordviews.py` to test record views
+- To run the tests with coverage, use `nosetests --with-coverage --cover-package=api && coverage report` -Use `pytest test_userview.py`to test the user views -Use `pytest test_recordviews.py` to test record views.
 - To run the tests with coverage, use `nosetests --with-coverage --cover-package=api && coverage report`